Rule Extraction in Unsupervised Anomaly Detection for Model Explainability: Application to OneClass SVM: 3. Our Proposal

 Generally speaking, the algorithm logic can be summarised as: \begin{itemize} \item Apply OCSVM to the dataset to create the model. \item Depending on the characteristics of variables, do: \begin{itemize} \item \underline{Case 1.
 Numerical only}: Iteratively create clusters in the non-anomalous data (starting with one cluster) and create a hypercube using the centroid and the points further away from it.
 Check whether the hypercube contains any data point from the anomalous group; if it does, repeat using one more cluster than before.
 End when no anomalies are contained in the generated hypercubes.
 If there are anomalies and the data points in a cluster are inferior to the number of vertices needed for the hypercube, complete the missing vertices with artificial datapoints and end when there are no anomalies or when the convergence criterion is reached. \item \underline{Case 2.
 Categorical only}: The rules will correspond directly to the different value states contained in the dataset of non-anomalous points. \item \underline{Case 3.
 Both numerical and categorical}.
 This case would be analogous to Case 1, but data points will be filtered for each of the combinations of the categorical variables states.
 For each combination, there will be a set of rules for the numerical features. \end{itemize} \item Use these vertices to obtain the boundaries of that hypercube and directly extract rules from them. \end{itemize}

+Besides K-Means++, there are other clustering algorithms that could be applied.
+In this paper we will analyse also the rules obtained by applying K-Prototypes \cite{ji2013improved}.
+The advantage of using K-Prototypes is that it can work directly with both categorical and numerical features.

-\subsection{Algorithm Description}
+\subsection{3.2.
+Algorithm Description}

-Algorithm \ref{alg:oneclasssvmXAI} contains the proposal for rule extraction for an OCSVM model that may be applied over a dataset with either categorical or numerical variables (or both). \textit{ocsvm\textunderscore rule\textunderscore extractor} is the main function of the algorithm.
-Regarding input parameters, X is the input data frame with the features, l\textsubscript{n} is a list with the numerical columns, l\textsubscript{c} is a list with the categorical columns, d is a dictionary with the hyperparameters for OCSVM (since it is an RBF kernel, the hyperparameters are the values for the upper bound on the fraction of training errors and a lower bound of the fraction of support vectors, $\nu$, and the kernel coefficient, $\gamma$).
-This function starts with the feature scaling of the numerical features (function \textit{featureScaling}).
+Algorithm \ref{alg:oneclasssvmXAI} contains the proposal for rule extraction for an OCSVM model that may be applied over a dataset with either categorical or numerical variables (or both). \textit{ocsvm\textunderscore rule\textunderscore extract} is the main function of the algorithm.
+Regarding input parameters, $X$ is the input data frame with the features, $d_{f}$ a dictionary with two lists ($l_{n}$ a list with the numerical columns and $l_{c}$ a list with the categorical columns), $d_{p}$ is a dictionary with the hyperparameters for OCSVM (kernel type, upper bound on the fraction of training errors and a lower bound of the fraction of support vectors, $\nu$, and the kernel coefficient, $\gamma$).
+This function starts with the feature scaling of the numerical features (function \textit{featureScaling}), followed by the encoding of categorical ones (function \textit{featureEncoding}).
 After that, it fits an OCSVM model with all the data available and detects the anomalies within it, generating two datasets, $X_y$ with the anomalous data points and $X_n$ with the rest (function \textit{filterAnomalies}).
-The next step is assessing that the number of data points within the decision frontier are enough to build the hypercubes.
-In order to check this, the dimension of the hypercube should be lower than the number of non-anomalous data points for that categorical state.
-The dimension of that hypercube is computed using the number of numerical features for each combination of categorical states; for each categorical state it will be $2^{len(l_n)}$, where $len(l_n)$ is the length of a list containing all the numerical columns names.

-Next, the algorithm checks whether features are numerical, categorical or both.
-In case of only numerical columns, it calls function \textit{getRules}, described in Algorithm \ref{alg:oneclasssvmXAI_2}. \textit{getRules} receives as input a matrix with anomalous and non-anomalous data points, $X_y$ and $X_n$ respectively, and the number of vertices for each hypercube, $n_v$, based on the number of numerical features.
-It also receives the list of names of those numerical features, $l_n$.
-The main purpose of this function is to cluster non-anomalous data points in a set of hypercubes that do not contain any anomalous data points.
-To do that, it iteratively increases the number of clusters (hypercubes) until there are no anomalous points within any hypercube.
-The function \textit{outPosition} checks whether the rules defined based on the vertices of the hypercube do not include any data point from the anomalous subset, $X_y$.